 Wood is by far the most common material used in the world.
 Almost any type of wood can be used to build and design restaurant furniture.
 Each wood type possesses its unique characteristics adding different degrees of color, style, dimensions and warmth thus putting emphasis and beauty to most décor themes.
 This guide will further elaborate on the various type of wood and its characteristics as well as materials used to build restaurant tables.

-A dining table is typically the focal point of every restaurant so naturally you would be looking for a restaurant table that is mostly made of hardwood.
+A dining table is typically the focal point of every restaurant so naturally you would be looking for restaurant tables that are mostly made of hardwood.
 Hardwood comes from broad deciduous trees as opposed to softwood from conifer trees.
 Wood table tops made from hardwood are more resistant to years of wear and tear.
 Hardwoods are comparatively darker in color whereas softwoods have lighter shades.
 Because they are longer lasting than softwood, hardwood is comparatively more expensive.

 Because hardwood is commonly used in most commercial grade furniture, the popular choices of wood species used for these restaurant tables in industrial, rustic, mid-century and traditional restaurant décor themes are beech, maple and oak.
 If you are looking for a lightweight and more affordable option, wood table tops made from softwood species such as pine may be what you need.
 Though softwoods are cheaper, they aren’t as durable and they dent easily.

 ||Beech, Maple, Oak, Ash, Mahogany, Rubberwood